js13kGames/Singularity/README.md

 # Singularity #

+Singularity is an offline game.
+Press the print button.
+Read the rules.
+Cut out the board and tiles.
+Set a timer, and get ready to save the crew of the _Pegasus II_.

+Singularity is [an online game][sing].
+Press the play button.
+Place a corridor on the ship.
+Tap the corridor to rotate it.
+Press the play button to get the next corridor.
+Can you rescue the crew of the _Pegasus II_?

+Singularity is a story.
+Press the play button.
+Place corridors on the ship.
+Rescue the crew one at a time.
+After each rescue, press the help button to reveal the fate of the _Pegasus II_.

-"Meteor impacts detected.
+> "Meteor impacts detected.
 Life support systems offline.
-Escape pods launching in 30 seconds..."
+Escape pods launching
+> in 30 seconds..."
+>

-- _Pegasus II_, final transmission
+> &ndash; _Pegasus II_, final transmission

 Singularity was built for [js13kGames 2018][js13k].